Contracting — Phil-Am Insurance Phil-Am Connect

 Heads up: These PDF links are hosted by Spark and may expire.
 Download and save them to your files as soon as possible.

-If Your Release Is Denied — The 90-Day Intent to Move
+If Your Release Is Denied — The Waiting Period

-If your upline won't grant a release, you can still move by submitting an Intent to Move.
-This starts a 90-day waiting period.
-During that time you can still write business, but your previous TOH receives credit until the 90 days are up.
+If your upline won't grant a release, you can still move.
+Submit your contracting request anyway and the carrier will place you in a 60–90 day waiting period (60 days for Devoted; 90 days for most others, including Aetna, Anthem, and UHC).
+During that time you can still write business, but your previous TOH receives credit until the waiting period ends.

 Carrier-Specific Guidelines

-Mutual of OmahaFormRequiredUse carrier-specific form.
-Attach to email.
+Mutual of OmahaFormUse carrier-specific form.
+Attach to email request.

 Release FAQ